Why your company needs end user security training

-End user security training allows you to identify struggling employees.
-Then you know where to focus education efforts to prevent a cyber attack.
+End user security training identifies struggling employees.
+Then you know where to focus education efforts to prevent an attack.

 A chain is only as strong as its weakest link.
 You can't know the weakest link of your security chain if you don't test your employees.

 Make end user security training part of your security portfolio today